sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Find And Replace Using Regex
 ----------------------------------------

-Below is a sample workflow which contains the Find And Replace Using Regex processor in Fire Insights.
+Below is a sample workflow which contains the Find And Replace Using Regex processor in Sparkflows.
 It demonstrates the usage of Find And Replace Using Regex node to replace a string pattern with another by the use of a Regex Expression.

 It processes the dataset in the following ways: